Aboriginal Australians: Culture and beliefs

+As of 2021, 51% of Indigenous people stated that they held a secular or other spiritual belief or no religious affiliation; 41% were affiliated to Christianity; and 1% were affiliated to a traditional Aboriginal religion.

 Australian Indigenous people have beliefs unique to each mob (tribe) and have a strong connection to the land.
 Contemporary Indigenous Australian beliefs are a complex mixture, varying by region and individual across the continent.
 They are shaped by traditional beliefs, the disruption of colonisation, religions brought to the continent by Europeans, and contemporary issues.
-Traditional cultural beliefs are passed down and shared by dancing, stories, songlines, and art – especially Papunya Tula (dot painting) – collectively telling the story of creation known as The Dreamtime.
+Traditional cultural beliefs are passed down and shared by dancing, stories, songlines and art—especially Papunya Tula (dot painting)—collectively telling the story of creation known as The Dreamtime.
 Additionally, traditional healers were also custodians of important Dreaming stories as well as their medical roles (for example the Ngangkari in the Western desert).
 Some core structures and themes are shared across the continent with details and additional elements varying between language and cultural groups.
 For example, in The Dreamtime of most regions, a spirit creates the earth then tells the humans to treat the animals and the earth in a way which is respectful to land.
 In Northern Territory this is commonly said to be a huge snake or snakes that weaved its way through the earth and sky making the mountains and oceans.
 But in other places the spirits who created the world are known as wandjina rain and water spirits.
 Major ancestral spirits include the Rainbow Serpent, Baiame, Dirawong and Bunjil.
 Similarly, the Arrernte people of central Australia believed that humanity originated from great superhuman ancestors who brought the sun, wind and rain as a result of breaking through the surface of the Earth when waking from their slumber.

+Many Dreamtime stories are still belived by many Indiginous Australians to this day.

-Health and disadvantage
+Health and economic deprivations

-Aboriginal Australians, along with Torres Strait Islander people, have a number of health and economic deprivations in comparison with the wider Australian community.
+Taken as a whole, Aboriginal Australians, along with Torres Strait Islander people, have a number of health and economic deprivations in comparison with the wider Australian community.

 Due to the aforementioned disadvantage, Aboriginal Australian communities experience a higher rate of suicide, as compared to non-indigenous communities.
 These issues stem from a variety of different causes unique to indigenous communities, such as historical trauma, socioeconomic disadvantage, and decreased access to education and health care.
 Also, this problem largely affects indigenous youth, as many indigenous youth may feel disconnected from their culture.

 To combat the increased suicide rate, many researchers have suggested that the inclusion of more cultural aspects into suicide prevention programs would help to combat mental health issues within the community.
 Past studies have found that many indigenous leaders and community members, do in fact, want more culturally-aware health care programs.
 Similarly, culturally-relative programs targeting indigenous youth have actively challenged suicide ideation among younger indigenous populations, with many social and emotional wellbeing programs using cultural information to provide coping mechanisms and improving mental health.